-SEL is the special levy rate for self-insured employers as determined by WorkCover from time to time as set out in clause 6.3.1.
+SEF is the fee rate for self-insured employers as determined by WorkCover from time to time as set out in clause 6.3.1.

 OHS% is the percentage rate in regard to the occupational health safety and welfare employer registration fee for self-insured employers as determined by WorkCover for the relevant financial year.